With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

 You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.

-There’s also some upkeep you can do on your own between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to scrub your air conditioner.
+Pick a mild day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your system once you’ve cleaned it.
+That way, you can test your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment